edgedb/easy-edgedb/README.md

 {'The four people win!'}
 ```

 So that's how function overloading works - you can create functions with the same name as long as the signature is different.

 Overloading is used a lot for existing functions, such as [sum](https://www.edgedb.com/docs/edgeql/funcops/set#function::std::sum) which takes in all numeric types and returns the sum of the same type. [std::to_datetime](https://www.edgedb.com/docs/edgeql/funcops/datetime#function::std::to_datetime) has even more interesting overloading with all sorts of inputs to create a `datetime`.

 `fight()` was pretty fun to make, but that sort of function is better done on the gaming side.
-Let's make a function that we might actually use.
+So let's make a function that we might actually use.
+Since EdgeQL is a query language, the easiest and most useful function for us now is one that makes queries shorter.

 Here is a simple one that tells us if a `Person` type has visited a `Place` or not:

 ```
 function visited(person: str, city: str) -> bool
-      using EdgeQL $$
+      using (
         WITH _person := (SELECT Person FILTER .name = person LIMIT 1),
         SELECT city IN _person.places_visited.name
-      $$;
+      );
 ```

 Now our queries are much faster: